illandhil/enhancedcombathud-daggerheart/readme.md

 2. Place the folder in your Foundry VTT `modules` directory.
 3. Enable "Argon - Combat HUD (Daggerheart)" in your Foundry VTT game.

+## TO DO
+Minimal support for Companions and Environments Subdivision of Ability panels bsaed on logical grouping.
+Other

 ## Usage

 Once enabled, the enhanced HUD will automatically appear during combat encounters in Daggerheart games.